Terms & Conditions

 - Where the request is frivolous or vexatious

 If we deny your request for access to information, or refuse a request to correct information, we shall explain why.
-Millard & Company LLP does not use your Social Insurance Number as a way of identifying or organizing the information we hold upon you.
+Millard & Company does not use your Social Insurance Number as a way of identifying or organizing the information we hold upon you.

 Can I request anonymity?